-There are certain things that are accepted as hard truths within the beauty industry.
-Vitamin C can brighten dark spots, for example, or hyaluronic acid moisturizes—or does it?
-Turns out, there’s a lot about hyaluronic acid we weren’t aware of—like the difference between it and sodium hyaluronate (which is actually a salt rock).
-Or, that “99% hyaluronic acid” serum you’ve been slathering on really isn’t 99% hyaluronic acid at all, but rather a mixture of hyaluronic acid and water.
+There are certain things accepted as hard truths within the beauty industry.
+Vitamin C can brighten dark spots, for example, and hyaluronic acid moisturizes—or does it?
+As it turns out, there’s a lot about hyaluronic acid we weren’t aware of—like the difference between it and sodium hyaluronate (which is actually a salt rock).
+Or how that “99% hyaluronic acid” serum you’ve been slathering on really isn’t 99% hyaluronic acid at all, but rather a mixture of hyaluronic acid and water.
 We know—what?!

 For hyaluronic acid to really penetrate the skin’s surface, it actually has to be bioengineered to have a much lower molecular weight.
 Benjamin, who recently launched her own HA Hyaluronic Acid Serum ($130), claims that chemists are able to do so while still maintaining the original hydrating benefits.

 Now that we’ve eased you into it, here’s where things get crazy.
 You know serums that claim they’re made with 75% or even 99% hyaluronic acid?
-Simply put: They’re not.
+Simply put, they’re not.
 “Sodium hyaluronate doesn’t come in pure form—it comes in solution form,” Benjamin explains.
-“It comes to be 1% to 2% of the solution, which is primarily comprised of water.”
+“It comes to be 1% to 2% of the solution, which is primarily composed of water.”

 It gets better—Benjamin claims that if the solution has more than 4% sodium hyaluronate, it can actually dry your skin out.
 She illustrates this with an analogy: If you put too much salt on a sponge, the salt will pull water out of the sponge and dry it out.
 In the same way, since sodium hyaluronate is a salt rock, too much of it can draw moisture away from the skin, Benjamin claims.
 She says that 2% of the highest hyaluronic acid you can put in a solution without any drying effects.